swissquote/crafty/docs/04_User_Guides/01_Configuring_the_build_in_a_maven_project.md

 src/main/frontend/node_modules/**
 ```

-> This applies to Git as well, but the file name would be `.gitignore`
+> This applies to Mercurial as well, but the file name would be `.hgignore`

 ## Next